mfournigault/astro_iqa/README.md

 The datasets used in the project are not shared in this repository.
 They are uploaded to a huggingface dataset.
 To access the datasets, please send a request to the owner of this repository.

+## About the models

+The SOM model has been useful to show the classification power of some astronomical features computed on the images (with Sextractor, like ellipticity, CLASS_STAR, etc.).
+The SOM model is not used in the final classification model.
+As we cannot build the same dataset as the authors (hybrid images/structured data, with a lot of annotated images), we decided to build a deep neural network model from scratch.
+The model classifies the image quality only based on the astronomical features computed on the images.